 It should be no different for political candidates or those who seek to initiate a public policy change.

-Pilots are also required to file a flight plan, to know the limitations of their aircraft, the current weather conditions and to abide by a myriad of rules and regulations.
+Pilots are required to file a flight plan, to know the limitations of their aircraft, the current weather conditions and they are required to abide by a myriad of rules and regulations.

 Too many political candidates hit the ground running without taking the time to perform a basic pre-flight checklist.
 These folks usually crash and burn.

-If you want to improve the odds for a smooth flight and a succesful landing at your intended destination, don’t skip over the checklist process.
+If you want to improve the odds for a smooth flight and a successful landing at your intended destination, don’t skip over the checklist process.